elppir/challenge/Design.md

 ## Caveats
 This is from one day of Spring learning.
-I wish I had known better ways to avoid making singletons in the code.
+I wish I had known better ways to avoid making singletons or discovering remote trustlines in the code.
 This would have been my next item of work after some review.